 The Sai Ngam Hot Spring is located about 20 kilometers from Pai.
 Follow road 1095 towards Mae Hong Son.
 After driving for 20 minutes you’ll see a clear sign where you take a right.
 Pay the entry fee at the gate and continue driving for almost 5 kilometers on a winding road with many steep hills.
 Not for the faint-hearted!

-- Entry: 20 baht per person and 20 baht per motorbike
+- Entry: 200 baht for adults, 100 baht for children and 20 baht per motorbike

 - Opening hours: 7:00 AM – 8:00 PM

 If you’re crazy about mineral baths and hot springs, the Pai Hotsprings Spa Resort is the perfect place for a relaxing morning or afternoon.

 The resort itself isn’t all that great, but you can enjoy the hotel’s facilities for just 100 baht.
 There are several thermal baths and there is a beautiful swimming pool overlooking the river and countryside.

 What more could you ask for?!